Fonsecanichs/HBM-Literature/docs/09-Soft-Tissues.md

 ## Muscles

+- Herzog, 2019[@Herzog2019]: The problem with skeletal muscle series elasticity

 Zhai, 2019[@Zhai2019]: Mechanical Response of Human Muscle at Intermediate Strain Rates

 >  tensile stress–strain response of human muscle along fiber direction and compressive stress–strain response transverse to fiber direction at intermediate strain rates (100–102/s).
 An Ogden model with two material constants was adopted to describe the nonlinear tensile and compressive behaviors of human muscle.